 - Have better mobility

 The spine is a complex structure.
 Understand that the spine is also surrounded by fibrous and muscular supporting structures, intervertebral discs, the spinal cord and nerve roots, and blood vessels.
-An injury such as a back sprain or strain caused by improperly lifting and twisting simultaneously can often be a cause for back pain.
-Chiropractic care is a well-known, alternative treatment option utilized to prevent, diagnose and treat a variety of injuries and conditions associated with the spine, primarily subluxations or spinal misalignments.
+Injuries such as a back sprain or strain caused by improperly lifting and twisting simultaneously can often cause back pain.
+Chiropractic care is a well-known, alternative treatment option utilized to prevent, diagnose and treat various injuries and conditions associated with the spine, primarily subluxations or spinal misalignments.